Want to halter train your alpacas but not sure where to begin? Here's our guide on how to do it...

 Fitting an Alpaca Halter

-Use specific alpaca halters to ensure they fit correctly as alpacas are semi-obligate nasal breathers, which means they must be able to breathe through their nose, and an incorrectly fitting halter can affect their ability to do this.
-If your alpaca is misbehaving on a headcollar, ensure that the fitting is right because they may actually be struggling to breathe properly.
-Don’t forget that you may need 2 different sizes of halter for the same alpaca before and after shearing, as their fleece thickness can make a huge difference!
-Halters can be purchased from Homestead Farm Supplies.
+Use specific alpaca halters to ensure they fit correctly as alpacas are semi-obligate nasal breathers (they must be able to breathe through their nose) and and an incorrectly fitting halter can affect their ability to do this and cause them to panic.
+Halters and leadropes can be purchased from Homestead Farm Supplies.

 Here is a typical sizing guide: